strata/frontend/docs/README.md

 # Strata Frontend

+Strata is a set of tools to help to build front-end websites that use headless CMSs to manage content or get data from a bunch of different data sources.
+An approach that is ever more typical on the modern web.

+## Principles

+Strata is based on delivering HTML-first, efficient web pages on the frontend.
+We recommend using JavaScript using progressive enhancement to enhance the user experience.
+The

-Strata is based on the idea of delivering robust, efficient HTML pages on the frontend reading content from a variety of data sources.
+the idea of delivering robust, efficient HTML pages on the frontend reading content from a variety of data sources.
 Basically the "front" of a headless CMS.

 Delivery is via HTML, since this is the foundation of the web.
 You should consider your core page content cacheable, and